Executive Summary

 Wild Fish Problem #1 – Lack of Side Channels

-Channelization and rip rapping (armoring) of the Sacramento River has destroyed the shallow edges of the river where juvenile salmon can hide, feed and rest.
-The result is heavy predation and low survival, particularly in low flow years.
+Channelization and rip rapping (armoring) of the Sacramento River have destroyed the shallow edges of the river where juvenile salmon can hide, feed, and rest.
+The result is heavy predation and low survival, particularly in years with low flow.

-Action – Continue the Side Channel program started by the CVPIA and open more channels further down the river.
+Action – Continue the Side Channel program initiated by the CVPIA and open additional channels further downstream.
 Up to twenty sites are proposed.

 Results – Three recently restored upper river side channels covering eight acres increased the juveniles entering the Delta by an estimated 939,000 fish.